grafana/writers-toolkit/docs/sources/writing-guide/documentation-structure/index.md

 ### Use the topics you need

-Depending on your product design and maturity, you may not need every topic listed below.
+Depending on your product design and maturity, you may not need every topic:
-If a topic does not apply to your project, you don't need to use it.
+* If a topic does not apply to your project, you don't need to use it.
-For Grafana OSS for example, you might use all of the headings.
+* For Grafana OSS for example, you might use all of the headings.
-For Grafana Enterprise Traces for example, you might only use a subset of topics.
+* For Grafana Enterprise Traces for example, you might only use a subset of topics.

 Some topics are optional and are usually found in specific contexts.
-For example, the _Create_, _Manage_, and _Monitor_ topics are used in Grafana OnCall but are not used in Grafana Tempo.
+For example, the _Create_, _Manage_, and _Monitor_ topics are used in Grafana OnCall, but are not used in Grafana Tempo.

 ### Topic list

-This table provides a list of the high-level topics used for grouping content.
+You can use the following high-level topics to group content.
 When writing new content, consider where it should appear given this content structure.
-For example, a conceptual page explaining metrics would go under the Introduction topic.
+For example, a conceptual page explaining metrics would go under the _Introduction_ topic.

 | Topic | Example link | Contents |